Transforming Retail Ads: ChatGPT Now Powers Product Feed Ads

 FAQs

-Ads continue to appear beneath responses and remain clearly labeled as sponsored content.
-There is no change in user experience.
+Yes.
+The article states that the ads will still appear beneath responses and remain clearly labeled as sponsored content, with no change to that user experience.

 Comments